zulip/zulip-gci/tasks/2017/interactive-bots.md

   - messages sent by you to the bot in the `Verona` stream
   - messages sent by the bot in the private messages to the author
   - your successful unit test
+  - the code you wrote for your unit test
   - any other screenshots you find relevant

 * Add the screenshots to `interactive-bots/message_info/<username>/`.
 Make sure your